 Systemic Adjuvant Treatment of Stage III Melanoma

 Systemic therapy is any treatment directed at destroying cancer cells throughout the body.
-It is important to understand that many patients with stage III melanoma are at high risk for disease recurrence because undetectable cancer cells referred to as micrometastases may have already broken away from the primary cancer and traveled through the lymph and blood system to other locations in the body.
 The delivery of systemic cancer treatment following surgery is referred to as “adjuvant” therapy and improves survival.6,7,8

 Adjuvant treatment of stage III melanoma with newer precision cancer medicines and immunotherapy drugs have rapidly become the standard of care because they delay the time to cancer recurrence and prolong survival.
 Patients should discuss the role of genomic testing for determining the best therapy to be used.